pcelvng/task-tools/apps/workers/sql-load/README.md

 ### Below are examples of data loading for CSV and JSON files

 #### CSV files and loading JSON and ARRAY postgres types
-When loading a csv file that has json types values, or array types.
+When loading a csv file that has json or array types, you must escape quotes by double quoting them.
+See below:
-You must double the double quotes to escape the double quotes correctly.

 Here is an example of a properly formatted csv file with json and array types.
 ```csv
 id,name,json_field,jsonb_field,array_string_type,array_int_type